 OQM has conducted several climate surveys with ORS service groups to investigate climate that promotes/hinders specific performance improvement activities.

 Climate is defined as the policies, practices and procedures in an organization that connote or signal to people what is important (Schneider, 1975).
-In turn, these policies, practices, and procedures influence employee and management behaviors, attitudes, and perceptions.
+In turn, climate influences employee and management behaviors, attitudes, and perceptions.

-Climate has been shown to promote a variety of positive internal organizational outcomes such as employee satisfaction, employee productivity, employee turnover, and employee use of training.
-Climate has also been shown to promote a variety of positive external organizational outcomes such as increased production and customer satisfaction.
+Climate has been shown to promote a variety of positive internal organizational outcomes such as employee satisfaction, employee productivity, employee turnover, and employee use of training has also been shown to promote a variety of positive external organizational outcomes such as increased production and customer satisfaction.

-For example, to the extent that employees see managers and their peers adhering to policies, practices, and procedures, experience open communication channels between and among service group members, experience rewards for teamwork, are appropriately trained, and are rewarded for their adherence to policies, practices, and procedures, both positive internal and external outcomes are more likely.
+For example, to the extent that employees see managers and their peers adhering to (or being award for following) policies, practices, and procedures, experiencing open communication channels between and among service group members, getting rewarded for teamwork, being appropriately trained, both positive internal and external outcomes are more likely.

 Typical climate dimensions include policies, practices, and procedures related to:

 - Mission/vision clarity and relationship to customer